jennybc/2024-04_netherlands-escience/README.md

 Project oriented workflow blog post: <https://www.tidyverse.org/blog/2017/12/workflow-vs-script/>

+Workshop materials re: "What They Forgot to Teach You About R": <https://rstats.wtf/>

 ---

 > One of the most useful things I’ve learned from hanging out with (much) better programmers: don’t wring hands and speculate.
 Work a small example that reveals, confirms, or eliminates something.